 Article 6: Officers and Directors

 6.1 Officers.
-The Officers of the ___Section shall be elected by the Subscribing Members, with the exception of the President.
-The President-Elect shall automatically succeed to the office of President at the close of the Annual Meeting.
+The Officers of the Virginia Section shall be elected by the Subscribing Members, with the exception of the President.
+The President-Elect shall automatically succeed to the office of President at the Annual Meeting.

-*NOTE: Section should also define appointment process.

 6.2 Terms.
-The term of office for each officer shall be one year.
-Terms shall begin at the close of the Annual Meeting and continue until their successors are elected and assume their offices.
+The term of office for each officer except the Treasurer, Secretary and Directors shall be one year.
+The term of office for the Treasurer, Secretary and Directors shall be two years.
+Treasurer and Secretary shall change in alternating years.
+Directors shall also change in alternating years.
+Terms shall begin at the Annual Meeting and continue until their successors are elected and assume their offices.

 6.3 Vacancies.
-A vacancy in the office of President shall be filled by the President-elect.
-A vacancy in the office of President-elect shall be filled by the Vice-President.
+A vacancy in the office of President shall be filled by the latest active resident Past-President of the Virginia Section.
+A vacancy in the office of President-elect shall be filled by the First Vice-President.
 Other vacancies shall be filled for the unexpired term by appointment by the Board of Directors.

 6.4 Limitation on Terms.
 No member shall serve in one elected office other than that of Secretary and/or Treasurer for more than two (2) successive elected terms.
+There is no limit on successive elected terms for Secretary and Treasurer.
+The Secretary and Treasurer positions are two year rotating positions.

 6.5 Reimbursement.
 Officers and Directors do not receive compensation for their services, but may be reimbursed for authorized expenses.